Case Report Open Access

 CASE SUMMARY

 Herein, we report the case of a 42-year-old woman with RL torsion.
 The patient visited our hospital complaining of lower abdominal pain for 6 d.
 Pelvic examination revealed a tender mass superior to the uterus.
-Pelvic MRI revealed an anterior uterine mass, multiple uterine fibroids and slight pelvic effusion.
+Pelvic magnetic resonance imaging (MRI) revealed an anterior uterine mass, multiple uterine fibroids and slight pelvic effusion.
 MRI suggested the possibility of a subserosal myoma of the anterior uterine wall with degeneration.
 Intraoperative exploration revealed a 10 cm pedunculated mass arising from the posterior peritoneum, with the pedicle torsed two times.
 Pathological examination confirmed a torsed RL.

 CONCLUSION